 Your furnace can’t heat your home effectively if the air can’t get where it needs to go.
 That’s why your ductwork is so important.
 During an inspection, a technician might find that your current air ducts are old, leaky, or improperly sized for the new system.
 If your current air ducts need attention, fixing or replacing them will add to the cost.
 While it’s an extra expense, it’s a worthwhile one.
 Sealing or replacing leaky ducts can significantly improve your furnace's efficiency, lower your energy bills, and create more even heating throughout your home.
 It ensures you get the full benefit of your new, high-efficiency furnace.

-Local Permits and Inspections
+Don't Forget Permits and Inspections

 In most areas, including here in Corpus Christi, a permit is required to install a new furnace.
 This is a safety measure to ensure the installation complies with local building and safety codes.
 Permits and inspections can add an additional cost, typically ranging from $50 to $300, depending on your municipality's regulations.
 While it might seem like a bit of bureaucratic red tape, it’s a crucial step that protects you and your home.
 A professional HVAC company will handle the entire permitting process for you, from filing the paperwork to scheduling the final inspection, so you don’t have to worry about the details.

-Electrical or Gas Line Work
+Potential Costs for Electrical or Gas Line Updates

 Sometimes, a new furnace requires updates to your home's existing utility lines.
 For example, if you're switching from an electric furnace to a gas model, a new gas line will need to be installed.
 Even if you're replacing like with like, a newer, more powerful unit might have different electrical requirements.
 These electrical or gas line changes can cost between $200 and $700.
 This work must be performed by a licensed professional to ensure it’s done safely and correctly.
 Our comprehensive heating services include coordinating any necessary electrical or gas line modifications, giving you a seamless installation experience.